ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 > Only a sith lord deals in absolutes

 After this workshop I hope you have understood my point: **C++ is not about a single paradigm**.
 C++ does not have strict style rules either.
 This is both good and bad ("a great C++ comes with great responsibility").
-We can just try narrowing down the range of alternatives with openness to new tools and with balancing compromises.
+You can just try narrowing down the range of alternatives with openness to new tools and with balancing compromises.
 As Bruce Lee was used to say: *the best fighter is someone who can adapt on any style*, we can reshape as *the best C++ programmer is someone who can adapt on any style*.

 ## The best C++ programmer can adapt on any style